CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ---
 title: "EmailMessage"
 linkTitle: "EmailMessage"
-description: "Defines an email. "
+description: "Used to define an email."
 ---

 # {{% param title %}}